omar-dulaimi/My-Bookshelf/README.md

 # my-book-shelf
+Lets users do the following:
+* Add books to bookshelf.
-Lets users keep track of their reading progress.
+* Update reading progress.
+* Browse the whole book library shared between all users.